MechanicalRock/mechanicalrock.github.io/_posts/2023-6-20-credential-suppression.markdown

 We would mitigate this by signing in to the account as the root user - a login that can't be denied, and correcting the Permission Sets.

 ## Convenience attack and Robot attack!
-There has been discussion of varying front-ends for our Credential Suppression tool - for example posting an update to a repository or posting a message to Slack.
+There has been discussion of varying front-ends for our Credential Suppression tool - for example posting an update to a repository or posting a message to Slack to shut down access.
 We do not implement this, and I argue strenuously against it.
 We avoid the possibility of misuse of our Credential Suppression tool by implementing proper security on our AWS accounts.
 Adding another layer and API means we must also be experts on that layer, as well as possibly that layer's interactions with AWS.
 I prefer to have the simplest understanding of what may occur during what is already an anomalous, and hopefully, rare event.

 As well, introducing a front-end layer means there will be an API to access our tool.
 In that case, an attacker might write a robot that repeatedly invokes the tool before we can refresh our credentials again!
+Better to keep it simple.